Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 of the spell.

-Lastly, Sorcerous Motes are *unique* to the Spell that is being cast\--you cannot swap which Spell is being cast midway through Shaping the Motes.
+Lastly, Sorcerous Motes are *unique* to the Spell that is being cast--you cannot swap which Spell is being cast midway through Shaping the Motes.

 ### Non-Combat Casting